pelithne/k8s-short/workshop.md

 ### 3.6.3.
 Update a Kubernetes manifest file

 You have built a docker image with the sample application, in the Azure Container Registry (ACR).
-To deploy the application to Kubernetes, you must update the image name in the Kubernetes manifest file to include the ACR login server name.
-Currently the manifest "points" to a container located in the microsoft repository in *docker hub*.
+To deploy the application to Kubernetes, you must update the image name in the Kubernetes manifest file to include the ACR name.
+Currently the manifest "points" to a container located in a microsoft repository.

-The manifest file to modify is the one that was downloaded when cloning the repository in a previous step.
-The location of the manifest file is in the ````./k8s/application/azure-vote-app```` directory.
+The file to modify is located in the ````./k8s-short/application/azure-vote-app```` directory.

-The sample manifest file from the git repo cloned in the first tutorial uses the login server name of *microsoft*.
 Open this manifest file with a text editor, such as `code`:

 ```bash
 code azure-vote-all-in-one-redis.yaml
 ```

-Replace *microsoft* with your ACR login server name.
-The following example shows the original content and where you need to replace the **image**.
+Replace the *microsoft* server with your Azure Container Registry.
+The following example shows the original content and how you need to modify it.

 Original: